 Antimicrobial Susceptibility Testing (AST)

-The FDA-approved automated systems, including the BACTEC MIGIT 960 (Becton-Dickinson) and the ESP® Culture System II (Trek Diagnostic Systems) for first-line antibiotics, isoniazid (INH), rifampin (RIF), ethambutol (EMB), and pyrazinamide (PZA) are state-of-the-art AFB susceptibility testing systems.
-These antibiotics have been recommended by the Clinical and Laboratory Standards Institute (CLSI) for testing.
+The FDA-approved automated systems, including the BACTEC MIGIT 960 (Becton-Dickinson) and the ESP® Culture System II (Trek Diagnostic Systems) for first-line antibiotics isoniazid (INH), rifampin (RIF), ethambutol (EMB), and pyrazinamide (PZA), are state-of-the-art AFB susceptibility testing systems.
+The Clinical and Laboratory Standards Institute (CLSI) has recommended testing these antibiotics.

 Automated systems